McCall has short and long-term temporary assignments that could put YOU on the payroll immediately.

 After completing the application form and before in-person interview, administrative candidates applying for temp and temp-to-hire assignment are asked to take computer assessment 'tests' so that we don't get someone into an assignment beyond their skill comfort.
 Our free tutorials often help our candidates build their skills if it will help us better find them a good assignment.
 We are also able to accept recent test scores from other recruiting sources to save candidate time.

 In-person interviews are the final part of the process.
 Interests and abilities are explored to determine what type of assignments each new-hire prefers.
 Frank and reasonable feedback lets candidates know what they can expect from McCall.

 We hate to keep people waiting and suggest you make an appointment before coming in for employment.
 We are only permitted to employ persons over the age of 18 who are legally eligible to work in the United States.

 Please bring documents that confirm your identity and eligibility to work in the United States.

-Our assignment employees are paid on each Wednesday following the week they work on assignment for McCall.
-In order to make this quick work-to-payroll turnaround, assignment hours must received by 10 A.M. on the Monday preceding payroll.
+Our assignment employees are paid on each Friday following the week they work on assignment for McCall.
+In order to make this quick work-to-payroll turnaround, assignment hours must be approved and received by Tuesday preceding payroll.

 Hours are submitted on our website, by email or fax.
 The original timecard, signed by employee and supervisor, is required before the check can be released.